All Episodes

 I felt kind of cowardly.

-I didn't want to tell the president, you know.
+I didn't want to tell the president.

-If I would if I could look back now, I would have done it differently.
+If I would, if I could look back now, I would have done it differently.

-He kind of spilled it all out there, and you have to wonder if there's some other kind of motivation behind that.
+And you have to wonder if there's some other kind of motivation behind that.

 Is there a reason for him to do this?